Sylhet Titans: History

-The Sylhet Sixers is a franchise cricket team established in 2017 to compete in the Bangladesh Premier League (BPL).
-The team is chaired by Shahed Muhit, an architect, social activist, and IT specialist.
-With a management team boasting extensive experience in sports team operations, the Sixers aim to bridge the gap between cricket stars and passionate fans while engaging youth.
-The team was conceived by Abul Maal Abdul Muhit, a Member of Parliament in Bangladesh.
-A diverse management team, including former cricketers, coaches, lawyers, and business entrepreneurs, was formed to establish the Sylhet Sixers.
-Textile entrepreneurs Mr. Maashed R. Abdullah and Mr. Yasir Obaid have served as the managing director and CEO of the team.

 Season overview

+2015

+In BPL 2015 (the 3rd edition of the Bangladesh Premier League), the Sylhet franchise competed as the Sylhet Super Stars after being re-formed from earlier Sylhet teams.
+They played in a six-team tournament held from late November to mid-December 2015, but the team struggled for consistency throughout the season and did not make it to the playoffs.
+Sylhet's squad featured several high-profile players such as Mushfiqur Rahim (as icon player), Shahid Afridi, Ravi Bopara, Rubel Hossain, Sohail Tanvir, Chris Jordan, Ajantha Mendis, and others, giving the side strong individual talent on paper.
+Despite this, they posted mixed results, including close losses against teams like Chittagong Vikings and occasional wins such as a notable victory over Barisal Bulls by nine wickets, but overall they finished low on the points table and outside of the top four qualifying positions.

 2017

 In 2017, the Sylhet franchise made its return to the Bangladesh Premier League (BPL) under the new Sylhet Sixers banner.
-The team’s icon player was Sabbir Rahman, and it was captained by all-rounder Nasir Hossain.
+The team's icon player was Sabbir Rahman, and it was captained by all-rounder Nasir Hossain.
 The Sixers signed wicketkeeper Nurul Hasan and orthodox spinner Taijul Islam as pre-draft acquisitions.
 Among their foreign signings were Krishmar Santokie, Babar Azam, Liam Plunkett, Andre Fletcher, Upul Tharanga, Ross Whitely, and others.

 At the draft, the Sixers' first pick was pacer Abul Hasan, followed by Sri Lankan all-rounder Chaturanga de Silva as their first foreign pick.
 One of their surprise picks was Pakistani pacer Ghulam Mudassar, who had little experience in professional cricket and had an average of over 40 with the ball, taking just one wicket in the two matches he played.

 The Sixers started their campaign strong with four consecutive victories on their home turf.
 Andre Fletcher and Upul Tharanga were dominant at the top of the batting order, while captain Nasir Hossain and Liam Plunkett provided key performances with the ball.
 However, a series of injuries throughout the tournament hindered their progress, and they ultimately finished fifth on the points table.